WoodyWoodster/django-testcontainers-plus/README.md

 **Q: Why do I need extras for some databases but not Postgres?**

 A: PostgreSQL works without extras because the base `testcontainers` package includes PostgreSQL support.
-MySQL, Redis, and MongoDB require their respective Python client libraries.
+MySQL and Redis require their respective Python client libraries.

 **Q: Can I disable auto-detection?**